-Map1.
-Properties planted under commercial stand models on the San Ignacio and Villa del Socorro properties of the Redentoristas forest core, and which are part of the current forest carbon proposal under NTC 6208 of ICONTEC.

-The project was registered on the RENARE platform, showing that it does not overlap with other initiatives.
-Registration code 1721

-Summary description of project execution status
+Summary Description of the Implementation Status of the Project

 The project is a commercial forestry model, in abandoned and managed pasture areas, where extensive livestock farming activities were conducted.
 The initiative is considered an umbrella project, which, in addition to the Redentoristas project, unifies the projects of the Organization La Primavera and El Dorado project forest, for what is related to the forest establishment and management plan, which is conducted by the same technical entity (Forest Projects)

 By 2023, the project has a total of 1,303.7 ha established with the species P. caribaea, Acacia mangium and E. pellita.
 From the established plantations, an accumulated emission reduction is estimated, since the start date of 373,653 tCO2, of which by 2023, discounting verification 01 of the project (cut-off year 2019), it generates a net value of 179,667 tCO2 in the period 2020-2023.

-These plantations have had silvicultural management actions, such as weed control, fire control and prevention, pest control such as ants, as well as maintenance to improve the conditions of the stands, through fertilization, pruning and thinning.
+These plantations have had silvicultural management actions, such as weed control, fire control and prevention, pest control such as ants, as well as maintenance to improve the conditions of the stands, through fertilization, pruning, and thinning.

-The project has received support from the government through the forest incentive certificate (CIF) and has permits from the corporation (COPORINOQUIA) for the environmental management measures established by this type of in the region.
+The project has received support from the government through the forest incentive certificate (CIF) and has permits from the corporation (COPORINOQUIA) for the environmental management measures established by this type of activity in the region.

 The project was registered in the PROCLIMA standard (now BIOCARBON Standard) from the beginning (30.06.2021) with the ID PCR-CO-630-142-001.
 The registration process and the first verification applied the methodological procedure of NTC 6208, accepted by PROCLIMA at that time.
 They followed the guidelines of the AR-ACM0003 methodology for carbon accounting, in line with the CDM Forest Carbon Initiative, Project for Forestry Restoration in Productive and Biological Corridors in the Eastern Plains of Colombia, promoted by the same technical operator of the current project.